 Since there’s no mention of a specific animal, this item could come from just about anywhere: salvaged roadkill, spoiled supermarket meat… even dead, diseased or dying cattle.

 For this reason, we do not consider generic animal fat a quality ingredient.

 What’s worse, this fat is preserved with BHA, a suspected cancer-causing agent.

-The eighth ingredient is corn gluten meal.
+The ninth ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

 From here, the list goes on to include a number of other items.